goschtl/zope/zopyx.smartprintng.server/trunk/README.txt

             also as base64-encoded ZIP archive.
         """

+    def convertZIPEmail(context, zip_archive, converter_name='pdf-prince',
+                        sender=None, recipient=None, subject=None, body=None):
+        """ Similar to convertZIP() except that this method will send the converted output document to a recipient by email.
+        """

     def availableConverters():
         """ Returns a list of available converter names on the SmartPrintNG backend.